YPares/nih-faust-jit/README.md

 # nih-faust-jit

 A plugin to load Faust dsp files and JIT-compile them with LLVM.
+Limited to stereo audio (DSP scripts with more than 2 input/ouput chans will be refused).
 The selected DSP script is saved as part of the plugin state and therefore is saved with your DAW project.
 A two-part GUI is provided:

 - Select which script to load and where to look for the Faust libraries that this script may import